Peyote stitch: Variations on Peyote stitch

 A variation of the peyote stitch is often referred to as the fast peyote stitch as its use resembles peyote, but it can be done in less time.

 Much like the first two rows of a peyote stitch project, the speed stitch requires two rows be strung then worked in.
 It can only be done with an even number of beads but is easily done in either flat or tubular peyote.
 Peyote Stitch can be done in the round, on the diagonal, flat or tubular.
-It is a versatile stitch which is a favourite of many beaders.

 A new form of peyote stitch has been created by Gerlinde Linz.
-This is called Peyote with a twist, not bead crochet.
-Often abbreviated to PWAT, although Linz prefers Peytwist.
+This is called “Peyote With A Twist”, not “bead crochet”.
+Often abbreviated to PWAT, although Linz prefers to refer to it as “Peytwist”.
 This form of diagonal peyote, when worked up into a chain can form the look of a crochet rope.

 The Cellini spiral is a variation on the Peyote stitch that uses beads of increasing size to create a textured surface.
 It was originated by seed bead masters Virginia Blakelock and Carol Perenoud who developed the tubular variation and named it after Benvenuto Cellini, a 16th-century Italian sculptor known for his Rococo architectural columns.

+Outside of Oklahoma, the Sioux of South Carolina also make these styles of beadwork, where the beadwork is limited to men rather than women.

 History

-The peyote stitch can be found dating back to Ancient Egypt.
+Beading samples of the peyote stitch can be found in the Middle East dating back to 2,000 years ago.
 Most notably, the tomb of King Tutankhamun contains many artifacts utilizing the stitch.
 The Egyptians created broad collars with the stitch with molded tubular beads.
 These collars are depicted on gods, kings, and others.

-Not only has the stitch been found in Ancient Egypt, but Native Americans have also been using it for centuries.
+Not only has the stitch been found in the Middle East, but Native Americans have also been using it for centuries.
 Native American beadwork began using glass beads when the Europeans brought over glass beads.
 The peyote stitch got its modern name from the Kiowa and Comanche Tribes in the 1800s.
 Modern Native American beadwork uses the peyote stitch in jewelry, objects, and traditional objects.